cosmos/interchain-security/docs/docs/adrs/adr-016-cosmolayer.md

 ### Power Mixing

-Power Mixing provides the final validator powers based on staking information of the native chain and the external stakes e.g. from Ethereum EigenLayer.
-The information about external staking and related price feeds are received from `Slinky Oracle`.
+Power Mixing provides the final validator powers based on staking information of the native chain and the external stakes.
+The information about external staking and related price feeds are received from an oracle.
 Once the final validator powers are determined the result is submitted to the underlying CometBFT consensus layer by [updating](https://docs.cometbft.com/v0.38/spec/abci/abci++_app_requirements#updating-the-validator-set) the validator set.

 Requirements: